wuxc/pywin32doc/md/win32api.md

   - [SetCursor](win32api.md#win32apisetcursor)

-    Set the cursor to the HCURSOR object.&nbsp;
+    Set the cursor to the HCURSOR object\.&nbsp;

   - [SetEnvironmentVariable](win32api.md#win32apisetenvironmentvariable)

-    Creates, deletes, or changes the value of an environment variable.&nbsp;
+    Creates, deletes, or changes the value of an environment variable\.&nbsp;

   - [SetEnvironmentVariable](win32api.md#win32apisetenvironmentvariable)

-    Creates, deletes, or changes the value of an environment variable.&nbsp;
+    Creates, deletes, or changes the value of an environment variable\.&nbsp;

   - [SetEnvironmentVariableW](win32api.md#win32apisetenvironmentvariablew)

-    Creates, deletes, or changes the value of an environment variable.&nbsp;
+    Creates, deletes, or changes the value of an environment variable\.&nbsp;

   - [SetHandleInformation](win32api.md#win32apisethandleinformation)